 SECTION 5.
 Ordinance 1488, Section 7, as amended, and K.C.C.
-16.82.060 are each hereby amended to read as follows:
+16.82.060 are each hereby amended

 Permit application requirements. ((Except as exempted in K.C.C.
 16.82.050, no person shall do any clearing or grading without first obtaining a clearing and grading permit from the director.
 A separate permit shall be required for each site and may cover both excavations and fills.))